molbrich/pda/README.md

 std::cout << "Variance of t: " << t.getVariance() << std::endl;
 ```

-Please have a look at the hello-world.cpp program in examples/hello-world as a running example.
+Please have a look at the hello-world.cpp program in examples/hello-world as an other running example.

 ## Publications
 * M. Olbrich: Extended Probability Distribution Arithmetic.
 ICECOCS 2020.
 [DOI](https://doi.org/10.1109/ICECOCS50124.2020.9314534)